-We work on everything from the ground up on your beautiful home, and a lot of the time, the work we perform requires the use of ladders.
+We work on everything from the ground up on your beautiful home, and a lot of the time, the work we perform requires the use of ladders and ladder safety.
 Whether we are working from them to paint higher places or using them to gain access to the roof, eaves, or attic, ladders are a fantastic tool.
 We couldn’t do most of what we do without one.
-But a damaged ladder or a ladder misused can be a dangerous thing.
+But a damaged ladder or a ladder being misused can be a dangerous thing and definitely not the safety guidelines that were recommended.
 Always inspect your ladder to make sure it’s in good working condition.
 If it is damaged or missing parts don’t use it, It’s not worth the risk of a fall.

 Some areas require the use of an extension ladder.
 The placement is a big deal with these types of ladders to keep the bottom from sliding out from under you, and the top against the wall and not falling backward with you on it.
 The base of the extension ladder should be one foot out for every four feet high.
 If your accessing a roof, your top rung should be three feet above the surface.
 Stacking items under a ladder to level it is risky and unsafe.
 If something shifts the ladder, it can slip out from under the ladder and send you falling.
 If possible, tie your ladder off to something substantial and secure the ladder to ensure the ladder doesn’t slip or slide out from the wall.